Evil

 2. Maintain respect for others when they disregard your privileges.

-3. Give to others when they need things more than you.
+3. Give to others when they require things more than you.

 4. Only exercise your rights.